w3c/mathml/docs/accessibility.md

 There are two other important requirements for math accessibility that are similar in some ways to text accessibility:

 <ul>
-<li> **Navigation** Navigation for text often means moving the focus to different areas; maybe even just to the next word.
+<li> <b>Navigation</b> Navigation for text often means moving the focus to different areas; maybe even just to the next word.
 For larger math expressions, navigation to help understand structure is important.
 For example, the two point formula for a line is:
 <math xmlns='http://www.w3.org/1998/Math/MathML' display='block'>
     <mrow>
         <mi>y</mi>